Texas sheriff says 7 suspects arrested, 11 migrants hospitalized after sting near San Antonio

 The migrants had been in the trailer's secret compartment for three hours, Salazar said.
 Temperatures in San Antonio were in the high 90s Thursday afternoon and were expected to top 100, according to the National Weather Service.

-The conditions of the migrants who were hospitalized was not immediately known, but Salazar said, "We think everybody is out of the woods, as far as losing their life.”
+No specific information was released about the conditions of the migrants who were hospitalized, but Salazar said, "We think everybody is out of the woods, as far as losing their life.”

 The smuggling sting came two days after President Joe Biden unveiled plans to enact immediate significant restrictions on migrants seeking asylum at the U.S.-Mexico border as the White House tries to neutralize immigration as a political liability ahead of the November elections.